dylanbinley/211-vim-setup/README.md

 3. If you are using Linux, you should be good to go.

 ### Steps

 1. Clone repository and enter folder
 ```sh
 git clone https://github.com/dylanbinley/211-vim-setup.git
 cd 211-vim-setup
 ```
-2. Give permission to run the shell script
+2. Give permission to run the shell script.
+Choose the mac or linux script depending on your operating system.
 ```sh
 chmod u+x vim-setup-<linux/mac>.sh
 ```